Change Car Insurance in Germany 2026A Step-by-Step Guide for Expats

 The deadline passed, the contract auto-renewed for another year.
 It happens a lot.
 Three routes are still open:

-- Wait for the insurer to adjust the premium — the special cancellation right kicks in then.
+- Wait for the insurer to adjust the premium, and the special cancellation right kicks in then.

 - Sell the car or change the registered owner; both are valid grounds.